Marco012/GLSL-DSL-VsCode/README.md

 For more information, see the [changelog](CHANGELOG.md).

+### 1.3.9

+* Making compiler execution more robust
+* Other small changes and bugfixes

 ### 1.3.8

 * Making builtin macros available in normal code completion (with values), not only in preprocessor lines